• Proposed

 Kingdom: Fungi, Phylum: Ascomycota, Class: Lecanoromycetes, Order: Lecanorales, Family: Parmeliaceae

 There are many misidentified records of Kaernefeltia californica in herbaria.
-All of the non-coastal records of the Consortium of Lichen Herbaria are most likely Kaernefeltia merrillii or Nodobryoria abbreviata (McCune, p.
+All of the non-coastal records of the Consortium of Lichen Herbaria are most likely Cetraria merrillii or Nodobryoria abbreviata (McCune & Geiser, p.
 103).

 Why suggested for a Global Red List Assessment?

 Kaernefeltia californica is a globally imperiled (G2) species endemic to the Pacific Northwest coast of North America.
-In the United States, it is considered to be imperiled (S2) in Washington, vulnerable (S3) in Oregon, and apparently secure (S4) in British Columbia, Canada (NatureServe 2025).
+In the United States, it is considered to be critically imperiled (S1) in Washington, vulnerable (S3) in Oregon.
+It is apparently secure (S4) in British Columbia, Canada (NatureServe 2025).

 Geographic range